 Tips for Setting Up a Fun and Functional Art Space for Kids

-Maybe you stepped on paint one too many times.
-Or found countless markers missing their caps.
-Perhaps you are constantly breaking up sibling ruckuses because the youngest is “borrowing” art supplies from the oldest and not putting things back.
-Whatever the case, you know it is time to make your girl her own art space at home.
+Maybe you’ve stepped on paint one too many times or discovered markers without their caps.
+Perhaps you’re constantly mediating sibling disputes because the youngest is “borrowing” art supplies from the oldest and not putting them back.

 Tips for Setting Up a Fun and Functional Art Space for Kids